MicrosoftDocs/bot-docs/contributor-guide/file-names-and-locations.md

-# File names and locations for Azure technical articles
+# File names and locations for Bot Framework technical articles
 We use a strict file naming convention that clearly identifies topics and that contributes towards discoverability on the web.

 Here's what you need to know: